pieces-app/pieces-writerside-documentation/Writerside/topics/linux.md

 > *Compatible with [**Ubuntu**](https://releases.ubuntu.com/18.04/) 18 or higher and is currently in beta*

-1. From the Snapcraft Store install the Pieces for Developers | OS Server Snap Package or run the following in the terminal:
+1. From the Snapcraft Store, install the Pieces for Developers | OS Server Snap Package or run the following in the terminal:
 ```shell
      $ sudo snap install pieces-os
    ```